Reviews You Can Rely On

 Ease of Use

-Scarpa has carefully tailored the Maestrale.
+Scarpa has carefully tailored the Maestrale RS.
 The latest version improvements came almost equally in terms of uphill, downhill, and ease of use.
 The set of buckles is simultaneously proven and simple but innovative and unique.
 The most unique usability feature is the instep buckle.
 This buckle pushes your heel back into the heel pocket for maximum uphill and downhill retention.
 We love this.
 As do many other testers and routine users.
 The lowest buckle appears complicated, with a routed cable joining multiple anchor points.
 In use, though, this buckle shaves weight and effectively distributes the holding power.

 Should You Buy the Scarpa Maestrale RS?